 However, what we didn’t envisage was the benefit of our hands-on and practical approach in dealing with the deposit return.
 The result of this meant the landlord did not have to face dealing with an unpleasant and ungrateful tenant again.
 Nor did we appreciate that our professional approach removed much of the antagonism and that this method will ensure that our client receives a fair proportion of the deposit back rather than the derisory sum already offered.

 In addition to providing this assistance, we have also realised how having a managing agent for your rental property can assist with new tenants particularly when they move in over a weekend and your preferred builder is away.

 Again, the practical approach taken by MIH in getting the flat “tenant ready” in the space of five working days, even took our breath away.
-With removals and storage being organised despite the need for a parking suspension that usually takes 7 days to come through, the cleaning thereafter and finally the inventory clerk to suit the tenant move in.
+With removals and storage being organised despite the need for a parking suspension that usually takes 7 days to come through, the cleaning thereafter and finally the inventory clerk to suit the tenant moving in.

 Despite all of this groundwork, nothing could have prepared us for the failing inlet valve, as a result of the toilet not having been used for so long or a tenant who wants a full induction as to how to turn the heating/hot water on even though there are diagrams above the installations!

 We must admit to some bemusement when being asked whether there was any danger in leaving the fridge on for 24 hours when no one was in the property?!?!
 You can imagine we weren’t best pleased to be dealing with this on a weekend.